 As a family caregiver, you know how important it is for your aging loved one to eat a balanced, healthy diet throughout their later years.
 What your parent eats makes a tremendous impact on their health and well-being, and their ability to resist a variety of complications and issues, such as weight gain cardiovascular disease, and even some forms of cancer.
 February is Grapefruit Month.
 This is the ideal opportunity for you to learn about the potential health benefits of enjoying more grapefruit and other citrus fruits as a regular part of your loved one’s care routine.

 Some of the health benefits of grapefruit and other citrus fruits during Grapefruit Month and throughout the rest of the year include:

-• Improved immune system.
 One of the leading benefits of consuming citrus fruits regularly is improved immune response.
-Citrus fruits contain high doses of vitamin C, an antioxidant which supports the immune system, helping to reduce the risk of infection and illness.
+Citrus fruits contain high doses of vitamin C, an antioxidant that supports the immune system, helping to reduce the risk of infection and illness.
 This is particularly important for elderly adults, who already deal with lower immune systems and greater vulnerability to serious complications such as pneumonia.

 Starting senior care for your elderly loved one can be one of the best decisions that you can make for your aging parent throughout the course of your caregiver journey with them.
 A senior home care services provider can understand the particular risks, challenges, and limitations that your aging parent is facing, as well as the personal lifestyle goals, preferences, and desires of your individual parent.
 They can then use this information to create a course of care and management that gives them the lifestyle that they desire while also helping them to stay safe, healthy, comfortable, and fulfilled throughout their later years.